ControlEverythingCommunity/MXC6232xM/README.md

 $> python MXC6232xM.py
 ```

-The code output is raw value of acceleration in X, Y Axes.
+The code output is raw values of acceleration in X, Y Axes.